erinboyleanderson/CellTrackingEBA/README.md

 I included the more useful or complicated ones that I have been using

-* convergence (conververgence, convergenceML, scatter)
+* convergence (conververgence, convergenceML, scatter, scatter.somite)
 * persistance (persistance.fun)
 * speed (speedfun)
 * displacement (displacement.func, displacement.XY)